 - It is ultimately your responsibility to ensure any shortfall of fees are paid by any given deadline

 - Should your fees remain outstanding at the end of the academic year, you may be prevented from re-registering onto the next academic year or prevented from graduation (whichever is sooner)

 Overpayments and Refunds

 If for any reason your sponsor overpays against an invoice, the overpayment will be held by the University and carried forward to pay against any future invoices (tuition fee charges).
-If your sponsor wishes to reallocate the payment against another student’s account or to refund directly to you eg for your living costs, we would require that they make a written request to the Commercial Collections Team.
+If your sponsor wishes to reallocate the payment against another student’s account we would require that they make a written request to the Commercial Collections Team.

 If your sponsor requires a refund for any overpayment, they would need to submit a written request, confirming bank account details.
-We are unable to action any refund requests without prior confirmation of bank account information, this should be sent to firstname.lastname@example.org.
+We are unable to action any refund requests without prior confirmation of bank account information, this should be sent to the Commercial Collections Team

 If for any reason you pay fees personally and subsequently receive sponsorship, the University will refund the amount paid, once payment from your sponsor has been received.
 Refunds are made to the original payee.